San Benito AVA: Terroir

+The USDA plant hardiness zone ranges from 9a to 9b.

 Industry

 Although there are some scattered grape plantings elsewhere is San Benito County, by far the preponderance of viticulture in that county is practiced in the viticultural area established by this ATF decision.
 According to the petition, 95 percent of the vinifera grapes from San Benito County are grown in this area.
 The other 5 percent are grown in other areas with different climates, according to the petitioner, who declared, "We are not aware of any other area within San Benito County that could be known as "San Benito" or that would have comparable climatic and growing conditions."
 ATF agrees with these assertions, since it appears likely that much of the other 5 percent of the vinifera in San Benito County is planted in the already-established Pacheco Pass viticultural area (located north of Hollister, straddling the border of San Benito and Santa Clara counties).
 Further evidence was offered by the petitioner, concerning its use of the name "San Benito" on wine labels.
 Since 1959, labels have appeared on wines of the petitioner, made from grapes from the viticultural area, indicating "San Benito" or "San Benito County" as the appellation of origin.